rahilkidwai/icd-code-prediction/README.md

 MIMIC-IV dataset comprises of different modules as described below: \
 **Hosp** module contains all data acquired from the hospital wide electronic health record.
 Information covered includes patient and admission information, laboratory measurements, microbiology, medication administration, and billed diagnoses. \
 **ICU** module contains information collected from the clinical information system used within the ICU and includes intravenous administrations, ventilator settings, and other charted items. \
-**ED** module contains data for emergency department patients and includes reason for admission, triage assessment, vital signs, and medicine reconciliaton. \
+**ED** module contains data for emergency department patients and includes reason for admission, triage assessment, vital signs, and medicine reconciliation. \
 **CXR** module contains patient chest x-rays and can linked with the clinical data from other modules. \
 **ECG** module contains waveform data, and lookup tables which can be used to link subjects to other modules. \ **Note** module contains de-identified free-text clinical notes for patients.